qzzhang0131/PlantGenoAnnotation/README.md

 # PlantGenoANN: Plant Genome Annotation Pipeline

 ## 📖 Introduction
-PlantGenoANN is a plant genomic segmentation model leveraging the PlantBiMoE to predict the location of several types of plant genomic elements at single-nucleotide resolution.
-It is built upon the Caduceus architecture, which integrates Bi-directional Mamba with Reverse Complement (RC) Equivariance and a Sparse Mixture-of-Experts (MoE) MLP layer.
-The model is specifically optimized for automated plant genome annotation, predicting gene structures (Gene, CDS, and Exon) across both forward and reverse strands.
+PlantGenoANN is a plant genomic segmentation model that enables the prediction of various plant genomic elements at single-nucleotide resolution.
+The model is built upon the PlantBiMoE architecture with a 1D U-Net segmentation head, specifically designed for automated plant genome annotation.
+It predicts gene structures—including genes, CDSs, and exons—on both the forward and reverse strands.
+In addition, the model can serve as a foundation model, adaptable through fine-tuning to predict omic signal tracks such as plant RNA-seq and ATAC-seq.

 ## 📁 Repository Structure
 * `run_annotator.py`: The main entry point for the pipeline.
 It handles sequence extraction, tokenization, model inference dispatch, and GFF generation.